-Field Description handshake and protection against future password compromises.
+Field Description WPA3 offers an augmented handshake and protection against future password compromises.
 WPA3-Compatibility - Option for mixed deployments of 802.11ax APs and older AP models.
-If the network is configured with WPA3-Compatibility (SAE or WPA2 PSK authentication), 802.11ax APs running ExtremeWireless WiNG 7.2.x or later utilize the WPA3-Personal protocol.
-Older AP models that are not WPA3 compatible use WPA2 AES.
+For use when WPA2 and WPA3 are configured on the same network.
+Clients that support either WPA3 Personal or WPA2 Personal can connect to this network at the same time and on the same SSID.
+If you are unsure which method your device supports, use WPA3-Compatability.
+Note: When a device is assigned to 6 GHz radio, only WPA3 Personal is assigned.
 For more information, see the ExtremeCloud IQ Controller User Guide or Online Help.
 Enable Captive Portal Check this option to enable captive portal support on the network service.
 Captive Portal Type Select External as the Captive Portal Type.
 ECP URL URL address for the external captive portal.
 Walled Garden Rules Select Walled Garden Rules to configure policy rules for the external captive portal.
 Identity Determines the name common to both the ExtremeCloud IQ Controller and the external Web server if you want to encrypt the information passed between the ExtremeCloud IQ Controller and the external Web server.
 Required for signing the redirected URL.
 If you do not configure the Identity, the redirector on the AP drops the traffic.
 Shared Secret The password that is used to validate the connection between the client and the RADIUS server.
 Use HTTPS for connection Indicates that the connection will be secure with HTTPS.
 Send Successful Login To Indicates destination of authenticated user.
 Valid values are: Original Destination.
 The destination of the original request.
 Custom URL.
 Provide the URL address.
 MAC-based authentication (MBA) Check this option to enable MBA.